bit-dust/Scripts/Bash/README.md

 Simple script to execute [Node Webkit](https://github.com/rogerwang/node-webkit) based apps.
 Execute inside a terminal using "./nw-exec.sh" or make a link in /bin to execute anywhere.
-You can exclude folders and files using the -x parameter on **zip** call, use "\file.ext" to excluding files and "\folder/*" to exclude folders.
+You can exclude folders and files using the -x parameter on **zip** call, use "\file.ext" to exclude files and "\folder/*" to exclude folders.